heidibang/lotr-sdk/design.md

 `getSingleMovie(movieId)`: Request one specific movie.

-`getMovieQuotes()`: Request all movie quotes for one specific movie (only working for the LotR trilogy).
+`getMovieQuotes(movieId)`: Request all movie quotes for one specific movie (only working for the LotR trilogy).

 ### File Structure
 The file structure of the SDK has been organized in a modular way to allow for easy maintenance and future updates.
 The following is an overview of the file structure: